rainbow-me/browser-extension/README.md

 - Built-in Send, Bridge, and Swap to power all of your DeFi needs
 - Keyboard shortcuts for pros to switch wallets like 1  2  3
 - Search and navigate your wallets with ⌘K or Ctrl-K for the Magic Menu
-- Wallet wallets and interact with dApps in Impersonation mode
+- Watch wallets and interact with dApps in Impersonation mode

 ...and a lot more.